-There are three types of triggers in Tarantool:
+There are four types of triggers in Tarantool:

-- connection triggers, which are executed when a session begins or ends, - authentication triggers, which are executed during authentication, and - replace triggers, which are for database events.
+- connection triggers, which are executed when a session begins or ends, - authentication triggers, which are executed during authentication, and - replace triggers, which are for database events. - transaction triggers, which are executed during commit or rollback.